No special set up, gear or extra fees

-You need a compatible phone with the latest software and a Telstra Upfront Mobile Plan.
-Check before you leave the Telstra Mobile Network area.
+You’ll need a compatible mobile with the latest software and a Telstra Upfront Mobile Plan.

-When beyond the range of the Telstra Mobile Network, make sure you have a clear line of sight to the sky.
-Your view must not be obstructed by things like buildings or vegetation.
+When beyond our mobile network make sure you have a clear line of sight to the sky.

 Telstra Satellite Messaging is an intermittent service.
 Some messages may take a few minutes or longer to send and receive, depending on location, device and availability of Starlink Direct to Cell satellites.
 Does not support one-way messaging e.g., emergency broadcast messaging.